Startdust2/algalert_repo/README.md

 Description:

-This repository contains the code, data, and supplementary materials for the publication: "AlgAlert: A Two-Level Approach for Algae Bloom Prediction using Deep Learning", accepted in the journal of Ecological informatics.
+This repository contains the code, data, and supplementary materials for the publication: "AlgAlert: A Two-Level Approach for Algae Bloom Prediction using Deep Learning", submitted in the journal of Ecological informatics.

 Authors: Areej Alsini, Amina Saeed and Dawood Amin